Jan9103/numng/README.md

 }
 ```

+The `base package` is the `numng.json` you call the command on (your shell config, project config, etc) in contrast to the downloaded ones.

 key            | type                    | description
 :------------- | :---------------------- | :----------
 name           | `string`                | name of the package (REQUIRED in dependencies, linkins, etc)